EndoEU/Sam-Studybud/README.md

 # StudyBud

 A django web application that resulted from online course -> [Youtube - Python Django 7 Hour Course](https://youtu.be/PtQiiknWUcI).
-This video is a excellent resource for learning the django web framework and I highly recommend looking into it
+This video is a excellent resource for learning the django web framework and I highly recommend looking into it.
+[Studybud website](https://sam-studybud.herokuapp.com/)

 ### Cloning the repository